karakun/karakun.github.io/_posts/2020-06-29-adoptopenjdk-eclipse.md

 ![Speaker of Virtual Roadshow](/assets/posts/2020-07-13-adoptium/speakers.png)

 George Adam (Microsoft) and myself are presenting this talk.
 If you want to check the dates and JUGs we're presenting at, please go to [https://blog.adoptopenjdk.net/2020/07/adoptopenjdk-virtual-roadshow/](https://blog.adoptopenjdk.net/2020/07/adoptopenjdk-virtual-roadshow/).
 We're looking forward to seeing you virtually...

+## Need a guide through the JDK jungle?
+We at [Karakun](https://karakun.com) offer consultancy services to companies to select the right JDK, Vendor and update strategy.
+For assistance, either contact [me](/people/hendrik) or write an email to [info@karakun.com](mailto:info@karakun.com).